-The Cisco ESP uses(SDN), (NFV), and advanced orchestration capabilities to forge a flexible and modular platform.
-With the Cisco ESP, service providers can quickly deploy new personalized offerings through services modules.
+The Cisco ESP uses software-defined networking (SDN), Network Functions Virtualization (NFV), Open APIs, and advanced orchestration capabilities to forge a flexible and modular platform.
+With the Cisco ESP, and the physical and virtual infrastructure service delivery capabilities of the Cisco Evolved Programmable Network (EPN), service providers can quickly deploy new personalized offerings through integrated services modules.
 Imagine offering prepackaged tiers of enterprise services with default features, security, and service-level agreements (SLAs), that customers can select from an online portal and activate with a click of a mouse.
-Service providers could engage their customers in new ways, allowing the customers to add new managed network services, upgrade to cloud digital video recording (DVR) in their home, or activate a new premium mobile broadband (PMB) service using a self-service platform that automatically provisions them in minutes.
+Service providers could engage their customers in new ways, allowing the customers to add new network services, upgrade to cloud digital video recording (DVR) in their home, or activate a new premium mobile broadband (PMB) service using a self-service platform that automatically provisions them in minutes.

-This extensible and modular set of virtualized network and application capabilities links to services profiles to create the “offers” that can be deployed anywhere
+● Catalog of physical/virtual functions: This extensible and modular set of virtual network and application capabilities links to services profiles to create the “offers” that can be deployed anywhere

 Together, these elements remove many of today’s restrictions from your network and data center operations, and you gain a platform that is:

-A comprehensive set of modular capabilities and prepackaged end-customer offers provides a powerful tool set, allowing operators to optimize their networks, and create and automate new services as business needs dictate.
+● Extensible: A comprehensive set of modular capabilities and prepackaged end-customer offers provides a powerful tool set, allowing operators to optimize their networks, and create and automate new services as business needs dictate.

-It dynamically scales existing services while optimizing network and data center assets, when and where they are needed.
+● Elastic: It dynamically scales existing services while optimizing network and data center assets, when and where they are needed.

-The Cisco Evolved Services Platform acts on personalized service profiles, automating the programming and provisioning of virtualized services across the network and data center infrastructure.
-It can program any physical or virtual device through SDN controller software modules using open APIs.
-Cisco participates in OpenDaylight software development efforts and has contributed the SDN controller software to accelerate the open programming of network and data center infrastructure.
+The Cisco Evolved Services Platform acts on personalized service profiles, automating the programming and provisioning from your active service catalog across the network and data center infrastructure.
+It can program any service using network configuration protocol and data modeling (NETCONF/YANG) software across a diverse set of physical and virtual devices using an innovative ecosystem of Open APIs, SDN, and NFV software.
+Cisco participates in OpenDaylight, Open NFV (OPNFV), and Open Compute (OCP) software development efforts and has contributed the SDN controller and policy software to accelerate the open programming of network and data center infrastructure.